ElektraInitiative/libelektra/doc/help/kdb-cp.md

 ## RETURN VALUES

-This command will return the following values as an exit status:<br>
+This command will return the following values as an exit status:

-* 0:
+- 0:
   No errors.
 - 1-10:
   standard exit codes, see [kdb(1)](kdb.md)
-* 11:
+- 11:
   Would override a key (pass `-f` to force)

 ## OPTIONS